vbalys/go-mydumper/README.md

 ***go-mydumper*** is a multi-threaded MySQL backup and restore tool, and it is compatible with [maxbube/mydumper](https://github.com/maxbube/mydumper) in the layout.

-This build has been lightly patched to enable using it with [Vitess](https://vitess.io), by running it directly against Vitess vtgate.
+This build has been patched to:
+  * enable using it with [Vitess](https://vitess.io), by running it directly against Vitess vtgate.
+  * replace the MySQL driver used with https://github.com/go-sql-driver/mysql , to allow using TLS against the server
+  * add support for dumping CSV/TSV files in compressed (gzip) format

 ## Build

 ```
 $ git clone https://github.com/aquarapid/go-mydumper
 $ cd go-mydumper
-$ git checkout jg_vitess_tls
+$ git checkout jacques_vitess
 $ make build
 $ ./bin/mydumper -h
 $ ./bin/myloader -h